A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models

 for $i_{1},...,i_{r}\in\mathbb{N}$ is a {\it{monomial}} in the $x_{i}$ of total degree $\mathrm{deg}(m):=i_{1}+...+i_{r}$.
 We will also think of these monomials as being represented by vectors in $\mathbb{N}^{r}$.
 That is, every monomial $x_{1}^{i_{1}}\cdots{x_{r}^{i_{r}}}$ corresponds to the vector $(i_{1},...,i_{r})$. \end{definition} The set of all monomials in $A$ is denoted by $M$.
 For every $j\in\mathbb{N}$, we can consider the set of monomials of total degree $j$: $M_{j}=\{m\in{M}:\mathrm{deg}(m)=j\}$.
 These monomials are elements of the ideal $\mathfrak{m}^{j}$.
 Moreover, using the isomorphism $\text{gr}_{\mathfrak{m}}(A)\simeq k[z_{1},...,z_{r}]$ one easily sees that they form a basis of the quotient $\mathfrak{m}^{j}/\mathfrak{m}^{j+1}$. \begin{lemma} Consider the set $M_{j}$ of all monomials in the $x_{i}$ of total degree $j$ and let $\overline{M}_{j}$ be the image of this set in the $k$-vector space $\mathfrak{m}^{j}/\mathfrak{m}^{j+1}$.
 Then $\overline{M}_{j}$ is a basis for this vector space. \end{lemma}

 For the upcoming proposition, recall that a set of representatives $S$ for the residue field $k:=A/\mathfrak{m}$ is a set of elements $S$ in $A$ such that the restriction of the quotient map $A\rightarrow{A/\mathfrak{m}}$ to $S$ yields a bijection.
 In other words, for every element of the residue field, we have chosen exactly one representative in $A$.
 We will assume that $0\in{S}$, so that it represents $\overline{0}$.
-This gives a set-theoretic section of the quotient map $A\to A/\mathfrak{m}$.
-Recall furthermore that we can write down $\mathfrak{m}$-adic power series using the $\mathfrak{m}$-adic topology on $A$.
-Namely, for a fixed set of generating monomials $\{x_{1},...,x_{r}\}$ for $A$, we write
+We will view $S$ as a set-theoretic section of the quotient map $A\to A/\mathfrak{m}$.